Best Canned Green Bean Recipe (No Bacon)

 How To Make Canned Green Beans Taste Better

-If you want to make canned green beans taste better, they will always be delicious in a soup or stew.
+If you want to make canned green beans taste good, they will always be delicious in a soup or stew.
 Simmering them with other aromatics, they soak up those flavors so well you’ll forget they came from a can.
 Cooking them in a veggie broth or stock is the way to go when making one of these dishes.
 Fresh or dried herbs are marvelous too.

 Some people add a bit of sugar, though.
 With my recipe, you won’t need it.
 In fact, this recipe is one of the best vegan green bean recipes you’ll find out there.
-While other ones recommend butter, Worcestershire sauce, bacon, or bacon grease, this one is completely meatless and full of amazing flavors everyone can eat.
+While other ones recommend butter, Worcestershire sauce, bacon, or bacon grease, this one is completely meatless and full of amazing flavors that everyone can eat.

 Ingredients + Notes